Samdominicbenjamin/github-slideshow/_posts/0000-01-02-Samdominicbenjamin.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"Once a king is always a king" -Ian Fleming
+"Once a king is always a king" - Ian Fleming
 Use the left arrow to go back!